IAAPA Expos Show Policies

 Outboarding is defined as marketing, sales, and hospitality events conducted by exhibitors and others capitalizing on the presence of buyers and/or sellers attending the original show without previously notifying the original show organizer and finagling an arrangement that benefits both parties.
 This practice is considered unethical and is condemned by IAAPA.
 It includes practices such as “coat-tailing”, “piggy-backing”, co-location of events, and large scale hospitality events, particularly during show hours.

-Please note that while meeting attendees are invited to the exhibition, any attendees who are observed to be soliciting business in the aisles or other public spaces or in another company’s booth will be asked to return their badges and to leave the show floor immediately.
-Violators will not be allowed to return to the show and no refunds will be made.
-Additional penalties may apply.
-IAAPA asks that both attendees and exhibitors report any violations they may observe to the Show Management immediately.
-Show Management is available at IAAPA Central, Registration or Show/Operations Office.
+Please note that while IAAPA events and expos are open to all industry personnel, any attendee or exhibitor who are observed to be soliciting business including distribution of promotional materials in the aisles or other public spaces or in another company’s booth, will be asked to return their badges and to leave the show floor immediately.
+Non-exhibiting attendees are prohibited from promoting their business services including on social media.
+Violators may be removed from the premises, have their badge revoked, and/or prohibited from attending future IAAPA events.
+IAAPA asks that you report any violations observed to the Show Management immediately.
+Show Management is available at IAAPA Central, Registration or Show/Operations Office or contact [email protected]

 - Photography, Videography and Livestreaming